 How To Set KPI Targets?

-Now that you have a notion of the value of setting KPI targets, you might be wondering how do I implement the correct ones?
+Now that you know the value of outlining KPI targets, you might wonder how I implement the correct ones?
 One of the greatest mistakes companies make when dealing with key performance indicators is thinking they work on their own.
-On the contrary, data doesn’t speak for itself, you need to give a sense and context to the information you have available.
+On the contrary, data doesn’t speak for itself, and you need to give a sense and context to the available information.

 We already mentioned that goals and targets are not the same things.
-The first one works for a bigger outcome, such as increasing revenue, while the second one represents the means to achieve that general goal such as a marketing campaign for a specific product that in the long run can bring more revenue.
+The first one works for a bigger outcome, such as increasing income, while the second one represents the means to achieve that general goal, such as a marketing campaign for a specific product that, in the long run, can bring more income.
 Now, once you’ve defined your general aims, it is time to define your KPI targets.
-To help you on this task, here we list a few critical steps when it comes to setting them.
+To help you on this task, here we list a few critical steps for setting them.

 1. Use KPI standards

-The first step and arguably one of the most important ones is to start by defining the key performance indicators that you will track.
-As we mention in our guide on KPIs vs metrics, not everything that can be measured needs to be measured, therefore, there are some steps you need to follow in order to avoid distracting your analysis with too many KPIs.
-For this purpose, there are two techniques that are widely used in the selection process.
-Let’s see them more in detail.
+The first step, and arguably one of the most important ones, is to start by defining the key performance indicators that you will track.
+As we mention in our guide on KPIs vs metrics, not everything that can be measured needs to be measured.
+Therefore, there are some steps you need to follow in order to avoid distracting your analysis with too many KPIs.
+For this purpose, two techniques are widely used in the selection process.
+Let’s see them in more detail.